bdryanovski/dotfiles/README.md

 Every package have it's own version, this way I could track what version I'm running on my machine and do I need to update or not?
 Few of the packages could have a bigger version than other - just because they don't update that often, for example `base` package may not require a lot of changes over time like for example `vim` package that sync NeoVim across different machines and it's always under changes.

 Running `--status` will return list of packages - the version it's installed and the version that the Dotfile have, marked with red are packages that are out of sync.
 This way after `git pull` I could compare what changed over time and do I want to update it.

+### Banners

+The banners are generated from here https://asciiart.club/ and are used to show the package that is currently running.